Is The Ordinary Granactive Retinoid 2% Emulsion a dupe for Indeed Labs Retinol Reface?

 In case you’re wondering where the Granactive Retinoid in name of The Ordinary Granactive Retinoid 2% Emulsion comes from, that’s how the brand calls Hyxdroxypinacolone Retinoate.

-Either way, it’s the same thing: a new form of vitamin A that was developed to get all the benefits of retinol without any of the side effects.
+It’s a new form of vitamin A developed to get all the benefits of retinol without any of the side effects.

 Brands want you think they work the same way.
 And that may very well be true.
 But because Granactive Retinoid is so new, we don’t have any independent studies confirming their claims.